Talent-Catalog/talentcatalog/README.md

 - Some secret information such as passwords and private keys are set in environment variables - including programmatic access to Talent Catalog's Amazon AWS, Google and Salesforce accounts.
 If these environment variables are not set the application will fail at start up.
+Contact other Talent Catalog developers for a copy of a "secrets" file suitable for developers.
-Contact Talent Catalog if you need access to these "secrets".
-On development computers they can be stored in a tc_secrets.txt file which you can hook into your computer's start up to set the relevant environment variables.
+  On development computers you hook the file, tc_secrets.txt, into your computer's start up to set the relevant environment variables.
   For example add "source ~/tc_secrets.txt" to .bash_profile or .zshenv depending on whether you are running bash or zsh.